Skip to main content

 Architecture

 As you navigate the tutorial, refer to this diagram to help you understand how Palette uses a cluster profile as a blueprint for the host cluster you deploy.
-Palette clusters have the same node pools you may be familiar with: control plane nodes, often called master nodes, and worker nodes where you will deploy applications.
+Palette clusters have the same node pools you may be familiar with: control plane nodes, often called control plane nodes, and worker nodes where you will deploy applications.
 The result is a host cluster that Palette manages.

 A view of Palette managing the Kubernetes lifecycle